Your Stories

 First-person stories from families living with food allergies

-The good news is that there are lots of people who do understand, who have gone through similar challenges and have brilliant tips to share!
+The good news is that there are lots of us who have gone through similar challenges and have brilliant tips to share!

-We asked some of The Allergy Team’s writers and supporters to tell their stories, in their own words and to share their top tips for thriving with a food allergy.
+We asked some of The Allergy Team’s supporters to tell their stories, in their own words, and to share their top tips for thriving with a food allergy.

 Becca’s story: Learning to cope with allergy anxiety